zihaowang9725/Freddie-Mac-Projects/README.md

 - A random sample of 1% is good enough

-Performance data sets  need to be aggregated to derive a delinquency flag for each loan:
+Performance Data by Month need to be aggregated to derive a delinquency flag for each loan:

 - A loan has reached 90+ days in delinquency
 - A loan has shown recovery amount as recovery usually comes after foreclosure and repossession by the bank (REO)